taranis-ai/taranis.ai/content/en/docs/getting-started/10_maintainance.md

 Use published images for deployment upgrades.
 Do not build application images on production hosts unless you are intentionally testing a custom build.

+Only upgrades to the immediately following Taranis AI release are tested and supported.
+For a larger version gap, upgrade one release at a time and verify the deployment after every step.

 ```bash
 cd taranis-ai/docker
 docker compose pull